HomeLatest NewsCyber SecurityTrend Micro signs agreement with NISC to share threat information

 Register Now →

-The company stressed that cyberattacks originate from all over the world, which makes the use of truly global threat intelligence essential.
+The company stressed that originate from all over the world, which makes the use of truly global threat intelligence essential.
 Trend Micro claimed that few cybersecurity companies have the breadth of threat intelligence data that it can offer the NISC, particularly as it relates to regional data across from numerous countries and local languages.

 Get the day's headlines from Tech Observer straight in your inbox